Weighing the Differences and Similarities of Pro Fee Coding and Facility Coding

 • Medicare Physician Fee Schedule

 In a similar manner, the Medicare Physician Fee Schedule (MPFS) adds another manual process to the professional fee coding process.
 Often, the MPFS excel spreadsheet is the only place one can identify items for each CPT code, including assistant surgeon eligibility, co-surgeon eligibility, multiple procedure reductions and appending modifier 51 appropriately, global period packages, to name a few.
-Many encoders and systems do not have this information built-in, thus requiring the coder to add another manual step into their process.
+Many encoders and systems do not have this information built-in, thus requiring the professional services coder to add another manual step into their process.

 • NCCI Manual

 Although the NCCI manual has been discussed above, it warrants another discussion in terms of profee coding and manual processes.
 Currently, many encoders do not include all edits that are in the NCCI manual that are not included in the CCI tables.
 This requires the coding staff to memorize the nuances of the NCCI manual without the prompting of an encoder, often contributing to why many professional fee coding departments choose to have their coders specialize.

 We are often asked if provider discussions/questions are common in the professional fee side of coding, and the simple answer is “absolutely!”
 One important difference between facility and professional fee culture is the personal aspect of the effects on coding accuracy.
 Since many facilities utilize a system of points per each CPT code to accurately reimburse their providers for work performed, coding accuracy is of the utmost importance.
 Thus, creating a need for an efficient and productive pipeline for provider and coder communications, discussions, and questions.